Understanding Ohio’s Employment Laws

 Ohio has a policy of “at-will” employment, meaning that if the employer is not contractually obligated to an employee, the employer can fire the employee (and the employee can quit) for almost any reason whatsoever.

-Under both Ohio and Federal Law, employers cannot not fire (or refuse to hire) a person on the basis of: race / color, national origin, gender, age, religious affiliation, disability, genetic information.
+Under both Ohio and federal law, employers cannot fire (or refuse to hire) a person on the basis of race/color, national origin, gender, age, religious affiliation, disability and genetic information.
 In addition, employers cannot treat employees differently on the basis of the aforementioned factors.
 The various federal anti-discrimination laws include:

 - Age Discrimination in Employment Act of 1967